alexreardon/memoize-one/README.md

 > What do we do when the wrapped function throws?

-If your memoized function throws then we will record the thrown value.
-If the function is next called with the same arguments then we will not call the underlying function and throw the previously thrown value.
+If your memoized function `throw`s then we will we will not cache the thrown result.
+If the function is next called with the same arguments then we will re execute the memoized function.

 ```js
 const willThrow = (message) => {